SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Additional Details

 \section{Additional Details}

 \textbf{Implementation Details.} We report some implementation details as follows: 1) In the UV refinement one-step model, the input channels are expanded to 8, with the weights of the additional 4 channels initialized to 0.
 2) In the ablation experiment, the structure of SuperMat under the ``w/o e2e" setting is slightly different.
-Without single-step inference, we can only train the diffusion model in a denoising task manner, meaning that during the single-step denoising process, the latents \yr{that} the UNet receives are not encoded from a clean rendered image, but rather \yr{a} noisy albedo and noisy RM.
+Without single-step inference, we can only train the diffusion model in a denoising task manner, meaning that during the single-step denoising process, the latents that the UNet receives are not encoded from a clean rendered image, but rather a noisy albedo and noisy RM.
 Therefore, on top of SuperMat, we additionally replicate the \textit{conv\_in} and the first \textit{DownBlock} as independent parts of structural expert branches to map the inputs from two different domains to similar distributions.
 These are then fused in an averaged manner before being fed into the shared modules.
-3) In the re-render loss implementation, each time we perform relighting, we randomly select a lighting condition from a set of 716 environment maps, covering nearly all possible lighting scenarios.
+3) In the re-render loss implementation, each time we perform relighting, we randomly select a lighting condition from a set of 50 environment maps, covering nearly all possible lighting scenarios.

-\textbf{Training Details.} Both models are fine-tuned from Stable Diffusion 2.1.
-We train SuperMat using the AdamW optimizer with a learning rate of $1e-5$ on 8 NVIDIA A800 (80GB) GPUs, with a batch size of 16, for a total of 115 epochs.
+\textbf{Training Details.} Both the SuperMat and the UV refinement model are fine-tuned from Stable Diffusion 2.1, while SuperMatMV is built upon SuperMat.
+We train SuperMat using the AdamW optimizer with a learning rate of $2e-5$ on 8 NVIDIA A800 (80GB) GPUs, with a batch size of 32, for a total of 30 epochs.
 The UV refinement one-step model is trained with the AdamW optimizer at a learning rate of $2e-5$, also on 8 NVIDIA A800 (80GB) GPUs, with a batch size of 16, for 40 epochs.
 The images are resized to resolutions of $512 \times 512$ and $1024 \times 1024$, used for SuperMat and the UV refinement one-step model, respectively.

-\textbf{Training Datasets.} In this paper, we collect 3D objects from Objaverse \cite{deitke2023objaverse}.
-For each object, we render material maps, normal maps, and position maps from six orthogonal viewpoints and generate PBR results under three different environment lighting conditions from the same viewpoints.
-We then filter high-quality data using methods such as DINO score considerations \cite{oquab2023dinov2}, resulting in a dataset of 100k objects for the image space decomposition task.
-Following the approach outlined in Sec.~\ref{sec:3.3}, we further refine this data for the UV refinement network by selecting cases where the missing area in blended partial UV maps is under $50\%$.
-This process result\yr{s} in a final dataset of 40k objects for training the refinement one-step model.
+The training setup for SuperMatMV mirrors that of SuperMat, except that SuperMatMV is trained for only 3 epochs using a batch size of 8 for 6-view images.